 Flags which do not need consent provided they comply with further restrictions (deemed consent).

-The recent law amendments and changes in regulations allow for a wider range of national, sub-national, community, and international flags.
-The full list that does not require consent includes:
+Previous law amendments and new regulations now allow for a wider range of national, sub-national, community, and international flags.
+The full list of flags that do not require consent includes:

 The flag of any administrative area within any country outside the United Kingdom.